jolynnn8D/CapooCare/README.md

 ## Deployment

 Our application, CapooCare, is a web application for pet caretaking services.
 With its functionalities, CapooCare can take care of the entire use cases of 3 different stakeholders: Pet Owners, Caretakers and PCS Admin.
-To access the application, click on the following link: [CapooCare](https://capoocare.herokuapp.com).
+The application has been deployed at the following link: [CapooCare](https://capoocare.herokuapp.com).

 # Functionalities